Giovanni Bononcini’s oratorio La conversione di Maddalena

 The Big Picture

-This coming March, the Academy of Sacred Drama presents a powerful Lenten reflection: a musical drama by Giovanni Bononcini, his oratorio La conversione di Maddalena (1701).
-This tale of the conversion of Mary Magdalene finds her at a crossroads, caught between the influence of Divine and Profane Love.
+This March, the Academy of Sacred Drama presents a powerful Lenten reflection: a musical drama by Giovanni Bononcini, his oratorio La conversione di Maddalena (1701).
+In this tale of the conversion of Mary Magdalene, the beautiful courtesan walks away from a life of pleasure, influenced by her persistent sister, Martha.

 Written during the Baroque, the source material for our musical production conflates the story of Mary Magdalene (a follower of Jesus and the sister of Martha) with that of Mary of Egypt, a repentant prostitute.
 Though factually dubious, the story of Mary Magdalene’s conversion of heart is a universal tale.
 Contemporary taste might have some fresh opinions about what is right or wrong, but the tension between pleasure and freedom is a theme of immediate contemporary significance.